 How Green Metrix works

-Green Metrix uses supply chain data to model and reports your company’s emissions.
+Green Metrix uses supply chain data to model and report your company’s emissions.
 Green Metrix can handle different sources of data (e.g. excel, ERP, WMS, TMS, big data, public data...).
 Thanks to simple or more advanced integration to your systems, Green Metrix continuously feeds its algorithms with transactional data.
 Measures are computed on the go and are rendered into an advanced online dashboard.

 High-level dashboards include: